 |Fees||Look up fees|

-This subject identifies and addresses these issues, including: the impact of cancer on adolescent development, including sexual and identity development, dealing with ethical issues around consent and confidentiality, reactions to survivorship, the management of palliative care and spiritual needs, understanding the family context of treatment, liaising with schools and universities, and negotiating the interface between paediatric & adult cancer services.
+This subject identifies and addresses these issues, including: the impact of cancer on adolescent development, including sexual and identity development; dealing with ethical issues around consent and confidentiality; reactions to survivorship; the management of palliative care and spiritual needs; understanding the family context of treatment; liaising with schools and universities; and negotiating the interface between paediatric and adult cancer services.

-This subject takes a holistic approach to these issues in drawing from different multidisciplinary perspectives and insights.
+This subject takes a holistic approach to these issues, drawing from different multidisciplinary perspectives and insights.

-It will be of interest to a range of professionals engaged in some capacity in the care and support of adolescents and young adults with cancer.
+It will be of interest to a range of professionals engaged in the care and support of adolescents and young adults with cancer.

 Intended learning outcomes

-- Understand the impact that a young persons developmental maturity has on his/her capacity to understand and process their experience of cancer
+- Recognise the impact that a young person's developmental maturity has on their capacity to understand and process their experience of cancer

-- Evaluate the ethical issues around consent and confidentiality, especially in relation to treatment and non-adherent behaviour
+- Evaluate the ethical issues regarding consent and confidentiality, especially in relation to treatment and non-adherent behaviour

 - Analyse the family system surrounding the young person, and the impact of cancer on other family members, especially siblings